jdm/tiger/README.md

 1. Go to the [latest release](https://github.com/agersant/tiger/releases/latest) page
 2. Download the `.msi` installer
-2. Run the installer
+3. Run the installer
-3. That's it, you're done!
+4. That's it, you're done!

-To learn how to integrate Tiger sheets in your game, please refer to the [Documentation](https://agersant.github.io/tiger/).
+To learn how to integrate Tiger sheets into your game, please refer to the [Documentation](https://agersant.github.io/tiger/).

 # Contributing